WAMG

-WAMG (890 AM; "La Mega") is a radio station in the Boston market licensed to Dedham, Massachusetts.
+WAMG (890 kHz, "La Mega 96.5") is a commercial AM radio station in the Boston market licensed to Dedham, Massachusetts.
 It is owned by Gois Broadcasting.
-It broadcasts in Spanish, and plays bachata, merengue, salsa and pop music.
+It broadcasts in Spanish, and plays bachata, merengue, salsa and Latin pop.
 WLS in Chicago is the dominant (class A) station on 890 AM; WAMG must reduce power during the nighttime hours and uses a directional antenna to protect the nighttime skywave signal of WLS.

-WAMG also simulcasts its programming on WLLH (1400 AM) in Lowell and Lawrence to reach the area north of Boston and the southern part of New Hampshire.
-It also operates translator W235CS (94.9 FM) in Dedham.
+WAMG also operates translator W243DC (96.5 FM) in Boston.

 History

 WAMG first came on the air in 1994 as WBMA, initially airing a Spanish-language religious format that gradually migrated from WBIV (now WQOM).
-In 1995, the station adopted a sports format, affiliated with the Prime Sports network.
+In 1995, the station adopted a sports radio format, affiliated with the Prime Sports network.
 The station also adopted the call letters of WBPS at this time, which remained with the station for many years, even after the station dropped sports for brokered ethnic programs in 1996.

 In 1998, WBPS was acquired by Mega Communications, and on December 1, the station adopted a Spanish adult contemporary format, initially as "Estrella 890" before becoming "Amor 890".

-After the failure of a Spanish-language all-news format on WNNY (now WKDM) in New York City, Mega began to broker many of the company's stations.
-Consequently, on December 1, 2001, Mega began leasing WBPS to CNET, at which time the station adopted the technology news/talk format of "CNET Radio," as a simulcast of KNEW.
+After the failure of a Spanish-language all-news radio format on WNNY (now WKDM) in New York City, Mega began to broker many of the company's stations.
+Consequently, on December 1, 2001, Mega began leasing WBPS to CNET, at which time the station adopted the technology news/talk format of "CNET Radio", as a simulcast of KNEW.

 After CNET's programming left WBPS in 2002, Mega began leasing the station to Chicago-based Air Time Media.
-This group launched a conservative news/talk format on WBPS, which was known as the "Boston Talk Party".
+This group launched a conservative talk radio format on WBPS, which was known as the "Boston Talk Party".

 In 2003, Mega sold the company's other Boston station, WAMG ("Mega 1150"), to Salem Communications.
-In order to retain the successful Spanish-language tropical format of WAMG, Mega moved the format and call letters to the 890 frequency, canceling Air Time's lease on the station.
+In order to retain the successful Spanish-language tropical music format of WAMG, Mega moved the format and call letters to the 890 frequency, canceling Air Time's lease on the station.
 Some of the hosts which were dropped from WBPS landed on 1150, which Salem re-launched as conservative talk station WTTT (that station is now WWDJ).

-Additionally, when WAMG relocated to 890 as "Mega 890", the frequency inherited the format's simulcast on WLLH, which was not included in 1150's sale to Salem.
+Additionally, when WAMG relocated to 890 as "Mega 890", the frequency inherited the format's simulcast on WLLH (1400 AM) in Lowell and Lawrence, which was not included in 1150's sale to Salem.